 The GI (Gastrointestinal) tract or gut, is one big ecosystem, made up of over 500 diverse bacterial species which is commonly referred to as the gut microbiota or as part of your microbiome.
-Recent research is finding that the quantity and diversity of beneficial bacteria have a much bigger impact on overall health than the medical community initially presumed.
+Recent research is finding that the quantity and diversity of beneficial bacteria have a much wider impact on overall health than the medical community initially presumed.
 We should try is to make the gut an inviting place for beneficial bacteria to settle down and grow.
 One of the best ways people can do this is with regular intake of fermented foods like raw sauerkraut, kimchi, and beverages like kefir, Kvass.

 Q. What’s the difference between kombucha, water kefir and milk kefir?

 Both kombucha and kefir start off with a sugar-containing liquid (in the case of Milk kefir, lactose is a milk sugar) and a SCOBY culture in order to kick off fermentation.
 Meaning they all contain beneficial bacteria for gut health with variations in the strains of bacteria and yeast between the different SCOBY’s .

 Although kefirs and kombucha all contain bacteria , kefir is a richer source of lactic acid bacteria (LAB).
 Kombucha has aceto-bacter that produces the vinegar.
-So the flavour profiles are quite different as a result of the different Another difference is that kombucha typically has caffeine, since it’s made from tea.
-Milk kefir contains a good amount of calcium, while water-based kefir and kombucha do not.
+So the flavour profiles are quite different as a result of the different ingredients.
+The other difference is that kombucha typically has caffeine, since it’s made from tea.
+Milk kefir contains calcium, while water-based kefir and kombucha do not.